Merry Xmas Everybody: Legacy

 "Merry Xmas Everybody" is played regularly at UK nightclubs and on TV or radio stations and in many supermarkets around Christmas.
 It is included on numerous Christmas-themed compilation albums and several of Slade's subsequent compilation albums.
 Despite the song's popularity it became the band's last number-one hit.
 The song charted in every year in the early half of the 1980s, and again in 1998 and every year since 2006.
 Peter Buckley describes the song in The Rough Guide To Rock as "arguably the best Christmas single ever".
 This opinion was reflected in a 2007 poll carried out by MSN Music, where it was voted the UK's most popular Christmas song.
 But even so, the song is virtually never played in the United States, having not been released as a single there in 1973.
 In the United States this song does, however, get played on Muzak.

 It can be heard playing in the background during six episodes of the British television programme Doctor Who: "The Christmas Invasion" (2005) in Mickey Smith's garage, "The Runaway Bride" (2006) at Donna's first wedding reception, "Turn Left" (2008) inside a pub and a hotel in an alternate timeline, "The End of Time" (2009) in Donna's house, "The Power of Three" (2012) in a hospital and "Last Christmas" (2014) to keep a woman distracted from the monsters in the episode.

-It also can be heard at the beginning of NCIS: Los Angeles season 1 episode 10 - Brimstone.

-The song has also become the last song that Mark Radcliffe and Stuart Maconie play before Christmas on their BBC Radio 6 Music show, and on a number of occasions Noddy Holder has been a guest on the show to introduce it.

 Noddy Holder has referred to the song as his pension scheme, reflecting its continuing popularity and the royalties it generates.
 According to analysis of PRS for Music figures, it was estimated that the song generates £500,000 of royalties per year.
 The song has been credited with popularizing the annual race for the UK Christmas Number One Single.